camoverride/lit/README.md

 # lit

+Literally just literature

 This is a curated collection of technical books that I've found useful in my career as a data scientist.
-I'm mostly self-taught, though I have a formal background in psychology, laboratory science, and linguistics - my career has been based around NLP (specifically speech) with forays into other regions of the ML, AI, and engineering world.
-These books are sorted by topic, and the books under each topic are sorted from introductory/general to technical/specific, with some of the "behemoths" listed last.
+I'm mostly self-taught, though I have a formal background in psychology, linguistics, and laboratory science - my career has been based around NLP (specifically speech) with forays into other regions of the ML, AI, and the engineering world.
+These books are sorted by topic; the books under each topic are vaguely ordered from introductory/general to technical/specific, with some of the "behemoths" listed last.

 I can't guarantee that all of these books have been acquired in a lawful way.
 Have fun.